google/clspv/docs/OpenCLCOnVulkan.md

 The OpenCL C language allows the work-group size to be set just before executing the kernel on the device, at `clEnqueueNDRangeKernel()` time.
-Vulkan requires that the work group size be specified no later than when the `VkPipeline` is created, which in OpenCL terms corresponds to when the `cl_kernel` is created.
+Vulkan requires that the work-group size be specified no later than when the `VkPipeline` is created, which in OpenCL terms corresponds to when the `cl_kernel` is created.